 Product Life Cycle

-In the development stage, you will generate the idea to create the product and the product is created.
+In the development stage, you will generate the idea and create the product.

-In the introduction stage, you will start marketing the product and begin selling the product to customers.
+The introduction stage is for marketing the product and starting to sell the product to customers.

-In the maturity stage, the product is accepted widely and sales are at their peak.
+In the maturity stage, the product is accepted, and sales are at their peak.

-You can say that, generally, the project life cycle is a subset of the product life cycle because the product life cycle continues to exist even after the project is completed.
+In most cases, the project life cycle is a subset of the product life cycle because the product life cycle continues even after the project is completed.

-Let’s consider the product life cycle for a new motorcycle that your company may want to build and sell in the market.
+Let’s consider the product life cycle for a new motorcycle that your company wants to launch.

 The retirement phase may include selling motorcycles at a discounted price.

-Please note that if during the product life cycle you add any new functions to the product, you will create a new project to do so, for example, increasing the engine capacity of the motorcycle to support faster pickup.
+During the product life cycle, if you add new functions to the product, you will create a new project for this process: for example, increasing the engine capacity of the motorcycle to support faster pickup.

-The Difference between the Project and Product Life Cycle
+The Differences Between the Project and Product Life Cycle

-The following are a few differences between the project life cycle and product life cycle:
+The following are a few differences between the project life cycle and the product life cycle:

 - The product life cycle is longer than the project life cycle.